andrewqian2001/Calories-Tracker/README.md

 # Calories-Tracker

+Calorie tracker by Andrew Qian
-Javascript project that allows you to see how much calories you should intake per day and keep track of how much calories you have consumed so far
+usage: Open index.html with a browser.
+Enter information about yourself then it will give you an estimate of how much calories you should have a day, plus it also allows you to keep track of how many calories you have already consumed.
+Code Info:
+Uses the materlize framework
+Uses the module pattern as it's a small project project and I didn't see the need for multiple classes.
+Stores objects in the browsers local storage